shelleyolivia/learn-tutorials/polkadot/how-to-experiment-with-election-phragmen-pallet.md

 };
 ```

-2 - Add the following code block after the last line of the Collective pallet code block:
+2 - Add the following code block after the last line of the Collective pallet code block that we inserted before:

 ```rust
 parameter_types! {